SchoolProjectEASV/ExamProject/README.md

 The Order microservice is responsible for crud regarding the order.
 For this microservice we have made use of PostgreSQL.
 * User
 The Order microservice is responsible for crud regarding the order.
 For this microservice we have made use of PostgreSQL.

+The services are accessible through the different gateways (Ocelot and Kong) by the addresses: localhost:8005 (KongAPI gateway) and localhost:8082 (Ocelote).

 ## Setting up the vault
 The way we store our secrets (connectionstrings) is through the hashicorp vault.